Published by: Julia

 I have also found it valuable to take some of the screenwriting courses too.
 It is a different way of writing, but you will still pick up tips you can use if you want to write novels or short stories.

 If you do as I did, and buy an all-access pass.
-For $180, you can take every single one of the 60+ courses that are currently available through the masterclass.com portal.
+For the price of two courses, you can take every single one of the 60+ courses that are currently available through the masterclass.com portal.
 So, for the price of 2 individual masterclasses, you get to take them all.

 It really is too good a deal to pass up.
 If you want to learn more about the all-access pass and everything masterclass.com offers its students, just click here and read my full review.